JGPerks/Pure-Tone/DOCUMENTATION/Sprint 3/Sprint3Summary.md

 Check out the [Explanatory Document](https://github.com/JGPerks/Pure-Tone/blob/d4e996684006db251458ac2fcdc6f0debd5f19d0/DOCUMENTATION/Sprint%203/ExplanatoryDocument.md) for information explaining the document.

 Roles from this past week:

 John: Code blocks to tk-interface with wave forms and pitch, put sine wave indicators

 Isaac: Code the pitch and wave form shift

-Juan and John: Save file.
+Juan and Johnathan: Save file.
 Record feature.
 Documentation on GitHub guide for recording feature

 Bhavya: .wav files (find what is missing and put into the correct form).
 Work on indicator coding.
 Final presentation work.

 Alexis: Outline how to interact with Oscilloscope and tkinter in same window (position_screen_demo.py).
 Create a user manual.
 Documentation.
 Testing documentation.
 Final presentation work.